Man charged after White Castle employee shot during robbery - NewsBreak

 Matthew Sabir, 37, was charged Friday with assault, armed criminal action, and unlawful use of a weapon.

 Police said Sabir entered a White Castle in the 7300 block of Olive Boulevard at about 3:40 p.m.
 Thursday and demanded money from the cash register.
-Before anyone gave him the cash, police said he began shooting and injured a female employee.Top Story: Fire in the Central West End destroys restaurants
+Before anyone could hand over the cash, police said he began shooting — and a female employee was injured.Top Story: Three killed in New Florissant Road crash

 The victim was taken to the hospital and is expected to be okay.